bensheldon/good_job/README.md

   good_job cleanup_preserved_jobs

 Options:
-  [--before-seconds-ago=SECONDS] # Delete records finished more than this many seconds ago (env var:  GOOD_JOB_CLEANUP_PRESERVED_JOBS_BEFORE_SECONDS_AGO, default: 86400)
+  [--before-seconds-ago=SECONDS] # Destroy records finished more than this many seconds ago (env var:  GOOD_JOB_CLEANUP_PRESERVED_JOBS_BEFORE_SECONDS_AGO, default: 86400)

-Deletes preserved job records.
+Destroys preserved job records.

-By default, GoodJob deletes job records when the job is performed and this command is not necessary.
+By default, GoodJob destroys job records when the job is performed and this command is not necessary.

 However, when `GoodJob.preserve_job_records = true`, the jobs will be